waded/xbox-cec/README.md

   GPIO 17 pins)
 - an HDMI cable connected to receiver or TV

-The IR receiver must be located with/near the Xbox One so it can receive the Xbox IR blasts.
+The IR receiver must be located so it can receive IR blasts from the Xbox.
-For the original Xbox One model you may need an IR extension cable if you don't use Kinect, but newer models have an IR emitter in the front panel.
-See the [Xbox support article about IR extension](https://beta.support.xbox.com/help/hardware-network/oneguide-live-tv/use-external-ir-with-xbox-one).
+For the original Xbox One model you may need an IR extension cable, but newer models have an IR emitter in the front panel.
+See the
+[Xbox support article about IR extension](https://beta.support.xbox.com/help/hardware-network/oneguide-live-tv/use-external-ir-with-xbox-one).

 ## Setting up CEC-based on/off

 TODO:
-- Explain Xbox One device control settings, with pictures, including choosing device to use as "TV", but suggest using remote code T2051 and [a corresponding LIRC config](tv-for-xbox-cec.conf) to make the remainder of the steps easy.
-In Device power options, set Xbox to send "On" to TV when turning on, and "Off" when turning off, so xbox-cec gets both events.
-Don't use "Toggle" so that xbox-cec  can do different things at on vs. off (it doesn't try to track state of the Xbox.)
+- Explain Xbox One device control settings, with pictures, including choosing device to use as "TV", but suggest using TV remote code T2051 and [the matching LIRC config](tv-for-xbox-cec.conf) making the steps easy.
+In Device power options, set Xbox to send "On" to TV when turning on, and "Off" when turning off.
-- Explain OS, install cec-client, install/configure LIRC, deploy service (see [#1](https://github.com/waded/xbox-cec/issues/1))
+- Install OS, install cec-client, install/configure LIRC, deploy service (see [#1](https://github.com/waded/xbox-cec/issues/1))

+## Setting up CEC-based input switching

+TODO:
+- Determine physical address of the Xbox One
+- Configure xbox-cec with custom CEC codes if not opcode 82

-## Checking that active source works with an Xbox on my receiver
+## Testing that active source works with an Xbox on my receiver

-See [#2](https://github.com/waded/xbox-cec/issues/2). xbox-cec can't help you check this just yet.
+See [#2](https://github.com/waded/xbox-cec/issues/2). xbox-cec can't help you test this just yet.

-Alternatively, use `cec-client` to scan existing HDMI-CEC bus to determine device addresses:
+You can use `cec-client` to test this instead.
+Connect the HDMI cable between your Pi and Receiver, boot your Pi, install `cec-client` (find a recent guide, but `sudo apt-get install cec-utils` is usually all you need), then scan for devices:

 `echo scan | cec-client -s -d 1`

-Xbox One will show up in the scan, since as of January 2020  doesn't support CEC (thus this service), but other CEC-enabled devices should.
+Xbox will not show up in this scan, but other CEC-enabled devices should.
 Note `Address` of each.
-A TV might be at address `0.0.0.0`, a CEC-enabled receiver at `1.0.0.0`, a device on the receiver's first input at `1.1.0.0`, the second at `1.2.0.0`, and so on.
+Your TV should be at address `0.0.0.0`, a CEC-enabled receiver at `1.0.0.0`, a device on the receiver's first input at `1.1.0.0`, the second at `1.2.0.0`, and so on.

-Then try broadcasting an active source CEC command targeting the Xbox's input on the receiver, say the third input:
+Then try broadcasting an active source CEC command targeting the Xbox's input on the receiver.

+Say Xbox is the 3rd HDMI input, which should be `1.3.0.0` given the scan:

 `echo tx 5f:82:13:00 | cec-client -s -d 1`

-and see how your receiver responds.
-Physical address `1.3.0.0` is expressed as as `13:00`, with the remainder being opcode (`82` active source), somewhat irrelevant source (`5` receiver), and destination (`F` broadcast.)
+`1.3.0.0` is expressed as hex `13:00`, with the remainder being opcode (`82` active source), somewhat irrelevant requesting source (`5` receiver), and destination (`F` broadcast.)

-## Setting up CEC-based input switching

-TODO:
-- Determining CEC physical address of the Xbox One
-- Configuring xbox-cec with custom CEC codes if not opcode 82
+If this command turned on your TV and switched the receiver over to the Xbox input, you're in business!
+If not, make sure you have CEC turned on at all points between the TV and the Xbox.
+Note CEC has many names, for example "Anynet+" on Samsung TVs.